-- 1. Cholesterol Imbalance: One common type of gallbladder polyp is the cholesterol polyp, which forms when there is an imbalance of cholesterol and bile in the gallbladder. - 2.
+- Cholesterol Imbalance: One common type of gallbladder polyp is the cholesterol polyp, which forms when the gallbladder's cholesterol as - forms when the gallbladder's cholesterol and bile levels are imbalanced. - 2.
 Inflammation: Chronic gallbladder inflammation, often due to gallstones or other conditions, may increase the risk of polyp formation. - 3.
-Gallbladder Sludge: The presence of thickened bile or gallbladder sludge can provide a foundation for polyp growth. - 4.
+Gallbladder Sludge: Thickened bile or gallbladder sludge can provide a foundation for polyp growth. - 4.
 Genetic Predisposition: Some individuals may have a genetic predisposition that makes them more susceptible to developing gallbladder polyps.